-Bodyweight exercises are awesome.
-They are easy to do.
-You can do them anywhere because pretty much all you require is your bodyweight and maybe some other props to help you get through the exercises.
-Now I wanted to go through with the 3 exercises that I really don’t like that put a lot of stress on the shoulders that increase your risk of a shoulder injury and can irritate an old shoulder injury.
+Bodyweight exercises are easy to do.
+You can do them anywhere because all you require is your body weight and perhaps some other props to assist with the movements.
+Today, I will share 3 exercises that put a lot of stress on the shoulders, increase your risk of a shoulder injury, and can irritate an old shoulder injury.

 #1 – Tricep Dip

-Now with this exercise, the normal movement in the shoulder is from here to about 45 degrees.
+Now with this exercise, the normal range of motion in the shoulder is from here to about 45 degrees.

 Normal movement of the shoulders at 45 degrees

-When you are bringing those elbows further back and going past 45 degrees, it puts a lot more stress on that shoulder and it also takes that shoulder blade and tilts it forward and it ends up mashing up all the tissues in the shoulders specifically the rotator cuff.
+When you are bringing those elbows further back and going past 45 degrees, it puts a lot more stress on the shoulders and it also takes the shoulder blades and tilts them forward.
+This ends up mashing up all the tissues in the shoulders, specifically the rotator cuffs.

 Narrow Grip Push Up (alternative)